kyle-richardson/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+relational database is the oldest and most common type of digital database in use today, which is the overarching structure of tables with rows and columns.

+SQL, or Structured Query Language, is simply one language designed to communicate with relational databases.  it is also the most common.

 - [ ] Why do tables need a `primary key`?

+So that functions and queries can reference the data reliably, where there is a unique property to each entry in a table

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+intermediary tables, or bridge tables, to help identify the relationship/links between 2 other table entries

 ## Minimum Viable Product